-I’m a third year PhD student in Computer Science at Georgia Tech (GT), fortunate to be advised by Dr. Frank Li.
+I’m a third year PhD student in Computer Science at Georgia Tech (GT), fortunate to be advised by Dr. Frank Li in the School of Cybersecurity and Privacy (SCP).

-During Summer 2021, I'm interning with the Applied Research (Information Security) team at PayPal, supervised by Dr. Adam Oest and Dr. RC Johnson.
+In the Summer of 2021, I interned with the Applied Research (Information Security) team at PayPal, supervised by Dr. Adam Oest and Dr. RC Johnson.

 Previously, I have worked on: